Introduction to Linguistics 3200-L1-0WJA

 Learning outcomes

-knows the structure of language as a system, has basic knowledge of the position and importance of linguistics and its subdomains (general and applied) in the system of scientific disciplines, and understands their specific nature;
+- knows the structure of language as a system, has basic knowledge about the place and importance of sciences in the field of linguistics (general and applied) in the system of sciences, and also understands their subject-specific specificity (K1-W01;

 Assessment criteria